Falconry training and technique: Wild-caught birds

-A wild bird in juvenile plumage is called a passager, meaning it is under a year old.
+A wild bird in juvenile plumage is called a passage, meaning it is under a year old.
+These birds are typically captured during migration.
 When a wild bird is used in falconry, passage birds are preferred.
 Since many of these birds would otherwise die (estimates run from 30 to 70 percent) within their first year, the taking of juvenile hawks by falconers has no noticeable effect on raptor populations.
 Baited traps used for hawks are unlike typical hunting traps in that they are specifically designed to avoid harming the hawk.

 Birds that are in adult plumage are called haggards and are no longer commonly used in falconry.
 The reason for this is twofold: first, birds that have matured in the wild are considerably harder to train for return (when released for hunting haggards have a tendency to go off hunting on their own and are easily lost); second, the capture of an adult bird removes a breeding age bird from the local pool of viable adults.

-Taking a bird from the wild is illegal in the UK, as is releasing a captive bred bird.
-In America, trapping or attempting to trap any native species of raptor is a federal crime unless the person doing the trapping is licensed.
+Taking a bird from the wild is generally prohibited in the UK, but some exceptions (Schedule 4 Species under the Wildlife and Countryside Act) require only registration.
+However, non-native wild birds captured outside of the U.K. and European Union may be possessed without a license.
+In the United States, trapping or attempting to trap any native species of bird is a federal crime under the Migratory Bird Treaty Act.
+However, trapping exemptions are provided for falconers holding a license to do so.
 A falconry permit allows a falconer to trap certain birds at certain times of the year.
+Some states in the U.S. have raffles to issue licenses of certain birds (e.g., peregrine falcon).